Breeze/breeze-client/README.md

 See the [docs](http://breeze.github.io/doc-js/features.html) for more info about what Breeze does and how to use it.

+Set the [release notes](http://breeze.github.io/doc-js/release-notes.html) for changes in the latest version.

 ## Install from npm

     npm install breeze-client